alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 	NFL_Draft_Cleaned$
 	-- from this table
 WHERE
-	Status = 'Retired'
+	Status <> 'Active'
-	-- only include players who are retired
+	-- exclude active players
 	AND
 		Round = 1
-			-- only include players taken in the 1st round GROUP BY
+		-- only include players taken in the 1st round
+GROUP BY
 	Round,
 	College
 	-- combine data on Round and College
 ORDER BY
 	Players_Taken DESC;
 	-- sort by amount of players drafted, most to least
 ```